Class Outline

 “Self-objectification increased body shame, which in turn predicted restrained eating.”

-In one such experiment, Robert Cialdini and his colleagues studied whether hotel guests choose to reuse their towels for a second day as opposed to having them washed as a way of conserving water and energy (Cialdini, 2005)
+In one such experiment, Robert Cialdini and his colleagues studied whether hotel guests chose to reuse their towels for a second day as opposed to having them washed as a way of conserving water and energy (Cialdini, 2005).

 - These researchers manipulated the message on a card left in a large sample of hotel rooms.

-- Interaction of Testing and Treatment: If your design included a pretest, would your results be the same if implemented without a pretest?
+- Interaction of Testing and Treatment: If your design included a pre-test, would your results be the same if implemented without one?

-- Interaction of Setting and Treatment: How much of your results are impacted by the setting of your program, and could you apply this program within a different setting and see similar results?
+- Interaction of Setting and Treatment: How much are your results impacted by the program’s setting, and could you apply this program within a different setting and see similar results?

-- Interaction of History and Treatment: An oversimplification here may be to say how “timeless” is this program.
-Could you get the same results received today in a future setting or was there something specific to this time point (perhaps a major event) that influenced its impact.
+- Interaction of History and Treatment: A simplified way to think about this is to ask how “timeless” the program is.
+Could you get the same results today in a future setting, or did something specific to this time point (e.g., a major event) influence the impact?

 - Multiple Treatment Threats: The program may exist in an ecosystem that includes other programs.
-Can the results seen with the program be generalized to other settings without the same program-filled environment?
+Can the results be generalized to other settings without the same program-filled environment?

-Best approach to minimize this threat: use a heterogeneous group of settings, persons, and times
+The best approach to minimize this threat is to use a heterogeneous group of settings, people, and times.

-- May be the most “broad” or “vague” concept among validity
+- This may be the “broadest” or most “vague” concept among the validity types.

-- “Do your measured math scores reprsent MATH”
+- “Do your measured math scores represent MATH?”

-- General case of translating any construct into an operationalization
+- It is the general case of translating any construct into an operationalization.

 - For example, if a researcher develops a new questionnaire to evaluate respondents’ levels of aggression, the construct validity of the instrument would be the extent to which it actually assesses aggression as opposed to assertiveness, social dominance, and so forth.